TransformationAdvisor/TA.github.io/_posts/2018-10-23-wsadmin-error.md

 ---
 layout: post
-title:  I get an error : wsadmin.sh could not connect to the selected profile when I run the data collector
+title: wsadmin.sh could not connect to the selected profile
 categories: Datacollector
 ---